lovetheory/nkc2/README.md

 ## How to add an API

-We are currently refactoring the code.
+We are currently refactoring.
+To help, read the following carefully.

 1. (If the API is for data modification/retrieval) Visit __localhost:8529__.
 Learn AQL basics from ArangoDB Official Documentation.
 Write AQL.
 Test to see if your query works.
 2. Implement the API function in JavaScript.
-See `api_experimental_operations.js`.
+Please refer to `nkc_modules/api_experimental_operations/example.js`.
-3. Make sure the current user has `'dev'` certificate.
-For users with other certificates, Modify `permissions.js`.
+3. Make sure the current user has `'dev'` certificate (can call every API once implemented).
+To allow users with other certificates to call that API, Modify `permissions.js`.
 4. Reload Server.

 ## How to call an API